-- The program offers more than 10 clinical sites with clinical rotations beginning in the second term of the first year (week 10).
-Dedicated rotations include cardiovascular, pediatrics, and obstetrics.
+The program offers more than 20 clinical sites with clinical rotations, including dedicated rotations in cardiovascular, pediatrics, and obstetrics.

-- Faculty hold PhDs and are specialists in their content areas.
+Full-time faculty hold doctoral degrees and are specialists in their content areas.
 They share a passion for education and a commitment to learning.

-- CRNA faculty maintain active clinical practices, reinforcing their hands-on expertise with cutting edge advancements in the field of anesthesia.
+Nurse Anesthetist faculty members maintain active clinical practices, reinforcing their hands-on expertise with cutting-edge advancements in the field of anesthesia.

 - Students gain valuable scholarly experience by completing, defending, and publishing a research project.

 - Bachelor's degree in nursing or a bachelor's degree in a non-nursing program from a fully accredited college plus a nursing degree.
 The Webster University Nurse Anesthesia program does not accept any transfer credits.

 - A cumulative GPA of 3.0 on a 4.0 scale for undergraduate studies or evidence of outstanding post-graduation academic achievement.